Skip to content

 Compile-time-fixed precision with zero per-value scale byte Const-generic D38<19>, D76<35> etc. - scale is in the type.

-no_std (or no_std + alloc) Default features build under no_std; the strict tier needs no libm.
+no_std (or no_std + alloc) Builds under no_std + alloc with default-features = false; the strict, integer-only path needs no libm.